Chmod 755 jre-6u31-linux-x64.bin

-Who, like me, are using Debian GNU / Linux as the operating system for the desktop, will certainly have noticed that a few months ago about this fantastic distribution has been eliminated the package version of Java produced by SUN (now Oracle) and in its place is You can use the version of OpenJDK .
-At the same time they are also missing the plugin for Iceweasel (the default browser installed in Debian) package related to the SUN (now Oracle) and in their place you need to use the IcedTea plugin.
-However, it may happen to have the need to use the right version of Java Oracle closed and its plugin for Iceweasel and, therefore, I decided to write this guide that explains how to install them manually on your desktop and use the debian version painlessly closed Java.
+Those who, like me, are using Debian GNU / Linux as the operating system for your desktop, will certainly have noticed that a few months ago about this fantastic distribution has been deleted the package version of Java product from SUN (now Oracle) and in its place is You can use the version of OpenJDK .
+At the same time they are also missing the plugin for Iceweasel (the default browser installed in Debian) package related to the SUN (now Oracle), and instead you must use the IcedTea plugin.
+However, it may happen to have the need to use the right version of Java closed for Oracle and its plugin for Iceweasel and, therefore, I decided to write this guide that explains how to install them manually on your desktop and use debian painlessly version closed Java.
 First you need to download the binary package of the ' latest version of Java from Oracle's website.
-By the time I am writing the original version 6 update 31.
-After downloading the appropriate files through browser, we proceed by opening a terminal and acquiring root privileges; then you move to the directory where the file is binary and attributed to him the rights to read and execute even simple users:
+The moment you write the original version 6 update 31 After you have downloaded the appropriate file using the browser, we proceed by opening a terminal and acquire root privileges; then we move to the directory where the binary file and you give the rights to read and execute simple even for users:

 # Chmod 755 jre-6u31-linux-x64.bin

-At this point we run the binary file downloaded; this does not momentanemente before returning user without root privileges:
+At this point we run the binary file downloaded; this is not the first to come back momentanemente user without root privileges:

 $ Sh jre-6u31-linux-x64.bin

-As you will note, the execution of the binary file will do nothing but create a new subdirectory inside the files needed to run programs in java.
+As you will note, the execution of the binary file will do nothing but create a new subdirectory in the files needed to run programs in java.

 At this point we are ready to teach you to use Debian as their own version of Java that you just downloaded.
 To do this we will use the tool magnifito "update-alternatives".

-Still in the end we regain root privileges and execute the following commands:
+Still in the terminal we regain root privileges and execute the following commands:

-To verify that the installation is successful, a terminal can request to know the version of Java being used by the command shown in the box and you should see a message like this:
+To verify that the installation was successful, terminal, you can request to know the version of Java used by the command shown in the box and you should see a message like this:

 java version "1.6.0_31"